NSS Annapolis

 The huge towers were a local landmark, and served as a visual reporting point for aircraft landing at the nearby Baltimore-Washington International (BWI) airport.
 A golf course runs through the former HF antenna farm; special rules addressed hitting a tower with a ball (usually stroke and distance).
 The NSS HF receiver station, and the headquarters for NavCommStaWashingtonDC(T), was located at the Naval Communications Station in Cheltenham, Maryland until 1969.
 In late 1969, the receiver station at Cheltenham closed and a new receiving station was activated at Sugar Grove, West Virginia.

 NSS began transmitting in September 1918 using a pair of Federal Electric 500 kilowatt Poulson Arc transmitters.
 However, arc transmitters were significantly inferior to the then state-of-the-art Alexanderson alternator and one of the arc transmitters was replaced by a more modern TAW 300 kilowatt vacuum tube transmitter in 1931.
 VLF, or "longwave" radio was the standard at the time for long-range radio transmission, only to be replaced by shortwave in the early 1930s.

 VLF later became essential for communicating with submerged submarines, a critically important capability as submarines became strategic missile platforms.
 The NSS transmitter fed one million watts of radio energy to its antenna, and during idle times, transmitted the string "W W W VVV VVV VVV DE NSS NSS NSS" in Morse code.
 The power was so high and the frequency so low, one could hear the signal on practically any kind of receiver anywhere in the Annapolis area.
 Messages were also sent in Morse code, but were either prearranged code signals or were encrypted.

 Rendered obsolete by satellite technology and the end of the cold war, NSS ceased operation and all of the antennas and most of the towers were demolished in 1999.
 Three of the smaller 600-foot towers were preserved near the tip of Greenbury Point to serve as aids to navigation for boaters on the Chesapeake Bay.

 The callsign, operating from Annapolis, was brought back for the May 8, 2021 Armed Forces Day radio test.
 This is an annual event when amateur radio operators can work through crossband communications with certain military stations.
-However the station was active for only 16 hours.
+The station was active for 16 hours.